 It may be appealing to get a student expelled who you deem a threat to other children’s and the administration’s safety, but it’s not easy.
 The decision to expel or suspend a student is determined by the school principal or the local school board using state laws as the guideline.
 In Connecticut, students are automatically expelled if they sell illegal drugs on or off campus or take a gun or other deadly weapon to school.
 Connecticut students may be expelled if they are disruptive, put classmates in danger, or break an important school rule.
 Mississippi law includes vandalism or school property as an offense liable for expulsion, plus high school membership in any “fraternities, sororities, or secret societies.”
 Other states include drinking alcohol on campus and physically threatening students and teachers as offenses leading to expulsion.
 For more detail, here’s a compendium of school discipline laws for each of the 50 States, D.C., and Puerto Rico.
 Parents can insist on adherence to these laws if they seek removal of a student from their school — or if their child is at risk of being expelled or suspended unfairly.

 For children bored in public schools because they are not academically challenged, what rights do parents have?
 Not many.
 How far a teacher and school will step up to make learning more rigorous is up to them.
 States differ enormously in the amount of funding, if any, they allocate to academically advanced students.
-Only 10 states require their districts to have an administrator serve gifted and talented students.
+Only Only 11 states spend more than $10 million in state funds on educating gifted children and the national average spending is only two cents for every $100 spent..
 Still, you have “the right to ask” for accommodations.
 Maybe your young Einstein can be seated at a table or in a study group with other academically advanced children.
 Maybe the teacher can give your smart student harder homework and a more difficult reading list.
 You can also ask the school to enroll your child in enrichment classes, in upper-grade classes, or to entirely skip a grade.
-You can ask and ask and ask again and again.
+You can ask and ask and ask again and again, and contact the National Association for Gifted Children for help.
 Good luck!